-&lt;sup>1See figure on Project life-cycle of MIR-SR (Social responsibility of major infrastructure projects) in (Zeng et al. 2015, p.543).
+2Figure 7.1 is inspired by the figure on the project life-cycle of MIR-SR (Social responsibility of major infrastructure projects) in (Zeng et al. 2015, p.
+543).

 Figure 7.1: Stakeholders and their responsibility with regard to gender during the project cycle